SF-WDI-LABS/tunely-angular/docs/controllers_example.md

 module.exports = publicMethods;
 ```

-Then in `index.js` we require and re-export.
+Then, in `controllers/index.js`, we require and re-export.

 > This step may seem odd right now, but when you have 15 controllers, you'll thank us.

 ```js